WPHL-TV: Providence Journal Company ownership

 As early as 1976, AVC sought to shed non-core business areas and focus on its industrial activities.
 As a result, it sold WPHL-TV in 1978 for $10 million to the Providence Journal Company (ProJo), publisher of the namesake newspaper in Providence, Rhode Island, and owner of two radio stations there.
 It was ProJo's first television station.
 The new ownership made a visible commitment to the station; in 1979, it increased the rights fees it paid to the Phillies just so the team could sign free agent Pete Rose.

 In 1981, Taft Broadcasting—owner of channel 29, by this time WTAF-TV—acquired a 47-percent stake in the Philadelphia Phillies baseball team as part of a group headed by team executive Bill Giles.
 Immediately, it was announced that Phillies games would move to channel 29 beginning in 1984, after the existing WPHL-TV contract ended; this was brought forward a year to 1983 after Taft negotiated a buyout of channel 17's final year on the contract.
 Simultaneously, in part filling the gap on its schedule, WPHL-TV became the new television home of the Philadelphia 76ers, previously broadcast by WKBS-TV.
 Beyond sports, WPHL-TV produced Dancin' on Air, a teen dance show, beginning in 1981.
 The program, originally co-hosted by Eddie Bruce and Bill O'Brien and later by just O'Brien, originated from the WPHL-TV studios as well as theme parks and beaches around the Philadelphia market.
-Later, a national version, Dance Party USA, was produced from the WPHL-TV studios for the USA Network; it taped at channel 17 until 1988 and aired until June 1992.
+Later, a national version, Dance Party USA, was produced from the WPHL-TV studios for the USA Network; it was taped at channel 17 until 1988 and aired until June 1992.

 WPHL-TV was the principal beneficiary of the closure of one of its primary competitors.
 WKBS-TV left the air in August 1983 after no buyer came forward and its owner, Field Enterprises, wished to liquidate.
 The vast majority of the WKBS-TV program inventory was purchased by the Providence Journal Company for WPHL-TV alongside a $500,000 package of cameras, video tape, and editing equipment.